Rdroid99/dns-lookup/README.md

 # dns-lookup
-DNS lookup is the process of translating and finding the IP of a website
+DNS lookup is the process of translating and finding the IP,server,and information server of a website

 # How to install